appcues/appcues-ios-sdk/README.md

 Supporting debugging and experience previewing is not required for the Appcues iOS SDK to function, but it is necessary for the optimal Appcues builder experience.
 Refer to the [Debug Guide](https://github.com/appcues/appcues-ios-sdk/blob/main/Sources/AppcuesKit/AppcuesKit.docc/Debugging.md) for details.

-### Tracking Events
+### Tracking Screens and Events

 Events are the “actions” your users take in your application, which can be anything from clicking a certain button to viewing a specific screen.
-Once you’ve installed and initialized the Appcues iOS SDK, you can start tracking events using the following methods:
+Once you’ve installed and initialized the Appcues iOS SDK, you can start tracking screens and events using the following methods:

 - `identify(userID:)`
 - `track(name:)`